 The portfolio total stands at $402,797.66!
 That’s a 1.47% increase over last month.

 It’s crazy to see the portfolio grow so much since I started tracking this.
-You can see the great progression on the graph and today’s total is 85k+ more than the first month on the graph and more than 100k greater than when I first started tracking this.
+You can see the great progression on the graph and today’s total is 85k+ more than the first month on the graph.
+It’s more than 100k greater than when I first started tracking this.

 That’s more money than I’ve made in that time frame and shows the power of a bull market combined with regular contributions!

-It’s impossible to discount the great power of the rising market in this scenario as my last down month was in September which is a crazy streak of good results.
+It’s impossible to discount the great power of the rising market in this scenario.
+My last down month was in September which is a crazy streak of good results.

 One thing I always have to keep in mind is that such results are not going to last forever and while 300k was a great milestone(broken in the 3/13/2016 update) and so is 400k, it might slope back down if the market turns the other way.

-I’m prepared for that and believe my risk tolerance is high enough to weather any storm and keep buying but I still think it’s something that investors need to remind themselves as they ride this wave up.
+I’m prepared for that and believe my risk tolerance is high enough to weather any storm.
+I’ll keep buying if it falls but I still think it’s something that investors need to remind themselves as they ride this wave up.
 It’s a great feeling to see the portfolio rise but waves can always come down and one has to be ready for that.

 The S&P 500 returned -0.31% in this month.
 Most of my growth this month was driven by contributions as I used my tax refund and some cash to get near the max on my 2016 contribution in the ROTH IRA.
 I still have a little bit left before I max out and I plan to do that next week.

 My taxable accounts grew 0.4% this month without a lot of contributions.
-My individual securities and some of my dividend ETFs outperformed the market which was nice to see but it was still an anemic month in my individual stocks.
+Individual securities and some of my dividend ETFs outperformed the market which was nice to see but it was still an anemic month in my individual stocks.

-My tax-advantaged accounts grew 2.8% and that was due to continued 401k contributions and my ROTH IRA contribution as well as solid performance in the overseas markets versus the US.
+My tax-advantaged accounts grew 2.8% and that was due to continued 401k contributions and my ROTH IRA contribution.
+Solid performance in the overseas markets versus the US also helped.

-Cash was a bit down this month and now makes up 7.96% of my overall portfolio which is below the 10% cash maximum allowed by my investment strategy.
+Cash was a bit down this month and now makes up 7.96% of my overall portfolio.
+That is below the 10% cash maximum allowed by my investment strategy.